 Arrest Procedures and Treatment of Detainees

-In Gibraltar the CPT found that, while the right of access to a lawyer is adequately enshrined in law, a lawyer was only accessible at the detainee’s own expense.
+In Gibraltar the Committee for the Prevention of Torture found that, while the right of access to a lawyer is adequately enshrined in law, a lawyer was only accessible at the detainee’s own expense.

 In Scotland police may detain a subject for no more than 24 hours.
 After an initial detention period of 12 hours, a police custody officer may authorize further detention for an additional 12 hours without authorization from the court, if the officer believes it necessary.
 Only a judge can issue a warrant for arrest if he or she believes there is enough evidence against a suspect.
-A detainee must be informed immediately of allegations against him or her and be advised promptly of the charges if there is sufficient evidence to proceed.
+A suspect must be informed immediately of allegations against him or her and be advised promptly of the charges if there is sufficient evidence to proceed.
 Police may not detain a person more than once for the same offense.
-Depending on the nature of the crime, a suspect should be released from custody if the detainee is deemed not to present a risk.
-If police consider it important that the case be heard at court quickly, the suspect may be released on an “undertaking,” that is, without bail but under certain conditions and with a promise to attend court when summoned.
-Suspects perceived to be a risk to the public can be held in custody until the next court day.
+Depending on the nature of the crime, a suspect should be released from custody if he or she is deemed not to present a risk.
 There is a functioning bail system.

 There is a functioning system of bail in Bermuda.
-A detainee has the immediate right of access to a lawyer, either through a personal meeting or by telephone.
+A detainee has an immediate right of access to a lawyer, either through a personal meeting or by telephone.
 Free legal advice is provided for detainees.
-A detainee who wishes to have another lawyer can have one at his own expense.
-Police may interview without a lawyer in exceptional circumstances that must be authorized, such as to save life or to find a kidnapping victim.
-Police must inform the arrestee of his rights to communication with a friend, family member, or other person identified by the detainee.
+Police must inform the arrestee of his or her rights to communication with a friend, family member, or other person identified by the detainee.
 The police superintendent may authorize incommunicado detention for serious crimes such as terrorism.
-House arrest does not legally exist but may be a condition of bail.
+House arrest and wearing an electronic monitoring device may be a condition of bail.

 Formal complaints about arrests in Bermuda can be made to an independent criminal compensation board, the police complaints authority, the Human Rights Commission, or a court.